vt-sailbot/vt_sailbot/README.md

 ```

 # Docker Notes
-This repository contains every ros2 node that will be used in the 2023-2024 competition.

 We are using docker for the competition, so you will need to build these modules as docker images before you can use them on our jetson

 To build all images: